frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/mmu-address-decoder.md

 | F3 | 11 | There seems to be a typo in the schematics: It's labeled /D-FXXX (active low) but should be D-FXXX (active high) |
 | J5 | 10 | /MC05X should be present;  Used for the soft switches HIRES (C056/7) and PG2 (C054/5).
 See the ASIC schematics. |

-## PHI_0_1XX_N and PHI_0_7XX
+## Φ0/1XX and Φ0/7XX

 <a align="center" href="/Schematics/MMU_2.jpg">
     <img src="/resources/mmu-address-decode-2.png" style="width: 400px"/>
 </a>
 <p><i>MMU_2, @D-2</i></p>

 These signals are only used in the computation of /SELMB (See MMU_2 @B-1).
-These are not used in this implementation because the computation of /SELMB may contain an error.
-Instead, this implementation uses the computation from the transistor-level schematics which are both correct and simpler.
+These are not used in this implementation because the computation of /SELMB in the logical gate schematics may contain an error.
+Instead, this implementation uses the computation from the transistor-level schematics which are both correct and much simpler.
 See ** FIXME **